ansys/pyansys-dev-guide/doc/source/packaging/diag/python_library_diag.rst

-.. _python pkg lib diagram:
+.. _python pkg lib diag:
 .. graphviz::
     :caption: A Python library is a collection of packages.
     :alt: A Python library is a collection of packages.